Meals on Wheels People

 Diversity, Equity, and Inclusion

-- We are committed to feeding any older adult in need, regardless of their immigration status, national origin, race, religion, ethnicity, gender, or sexual orientation.
+We are committed to feeding any older adult in need, regardless of their immigration status, national origin, race, religion, ethnicity, gender, or sexual orientation.
 Access to services is not dependent on proof of citizenship or immigration status, nor do we ask anyone their status.
 Anyone age 60 or older and in need of a meal is welcome.
-We understand the fear due to federal immigration issues and our multilingual Service Coordinators and staff are working hard in the community to build trust and ensure there are no barriers to program enrollment.
+We understand the fear due to federal immigration issues, and our multilingual service coordinators and staff are working hard in the community to build trust and ensure there are no barriers to program enrollment.
 We utilize culturally appropriate and sensitive communication, often relying on respected leaders within those communities, to help us reach out to marginalized and underserved communities.
-We know there are greater health disparities for these ethnic communities, resulting in healthcare and medication challenges/costs that add to the economic squeeze on low-income older adults.
+We know there are greater health disparities for these ethnic communities, resulting in health care and medication challenges and costs that add to the economic squeeze on low-income older adults.

 Any donation of $100 or more will receive a free milkshake from Burgerville.

 The first 250 people to donate $50 or more will receive a free slice of pizza from Sizzle Pie.

 Any donation over $25 will receive a free small fries from Burgerville.

 New Seasons will match all gifts made on 12/18 up to $2,200.

 A huge thank you to our dedicated community partners: